watchOS 4: The TidBITS Review

 When I look at my wrist, I generally see Up Next cards detailing my next event or two, an upcoming reminder, the sunrise and sunset times, a news headline, and the latest S&P 500 stock ticker.
 Getting to all those requires scrolling on the screen or with the digital crown, and it always ends with Tomorrow cards showing how many events I have tomorrow and tomorrow’s weather.
 You can also scroll up for All-Day, which shows unscheduled events, past reminders, and current weather conditions.

-The problem is that I don’t care about sunrise and sunset times (the sun will do what the sun will do), I’m generally uninterested in the stock market’s intraday movements (we invest for the long term, rather for day trading), and I actively avoid news headlines because they make my stomach hurt.
+The problem is that I don’t care about sunrise and sunset times (the sun will do what the sun will do), I’m generally uninterested in the stock market’s intraday movements (we invest for the long term, rather than day trading), and I actively avoid news headlines because they make my stomach hurt.
 When I turn off the News and Stocks data sources (the sunrise and sunset times come from the Weather app, and I do like the current and future weather data), Siri replaces those cards with photos that my eyes aren’t good enough to see on the tiny Apple Watch screen.
 When I turn off the Photos data source, I’m down to calendars and weather, and that I can get on the Modular watch face.
 And while there are data sources for Breathe and Workouts, my autonomic nervous system has the whole breathing thing down, and I use a far more capable Garmin ForeRunner 620 as my sports watch for enabling and tracking workouts.

 I could keep going – the News source ignores my preferred publications in News; the Siri face has space for only two tiny complications; when it runs out of data, it resorts to chirpy “Have a nice day, Adam!” messages; and it doesn’t look like Apple will allow independent apps to appear as data sources, so there’s no chance you could use it as a custom dashboard.
 It’s easy to switch faces, so I’ll see if the Siri face improves, but for now I’m going back to the Modular face with a nice set of complications that provide my next event, weather, date and time, and access to the stopwatch and timer.